Prepare these tasty recipes for a heat-and-eat supper your family is sure to love.

 A creamy mix of chicken, spinach, and mozzarella turns manicotti shells into an impressively easy one-dish meal.

-Flavorful cornmeal-based crust is topped with hearty ground beef, tomato paste and sharp Cheddar cheese in this easy Italian
+A flavorful cornmeal-based crust is topped with hearty ground beef, tomato paste, and sharp Cheddar cheese in this easy Italian

 The convenience of refrigerated piecrust makes this deep-dish favorite easy enough for a weeknight.
 If you don’t have time